Start a HR Staffing Company in Poland

 Establish a limited liability corporation:

 The initial stage is company establishment, and a limited liability company is the optimum type of business organization for a staffing agency.
 Fortunately, Poland has a reasonably simple procedure for forming a limited liability corporation.
-If language is a problem, using specialists in entrepreneurship development makes the process simpler.
+Odint Consulting experts can assist you in the procedure for establishing your limited liability corporation in Poland.

 - One of the first things to be done is a criminal background check since company directors must have a clean criminal background.

 - Additionally, you’ll need to provide identification verification in the form of a visa and recent (within three months) electricity bills.

 - The yearly tax returns of any businesses you may already own in other nations, along with information on any potential investment operation for your Polish company, such as an estimate of how many potential employees you expect to hire and from which nations, will also be required by the Polish government.

 - Additionally, a certified Polish account must be set up to handle the payment, which is typically rather large with recruiting firms.

 - The other option is to purchase a shelf company, which is an existing business that is for sale.
 In this case, the establishment process typically takes from a week to a month after the hiring of a registrar.

 The registrar has verified the management changes, and the new director and shareholders have been appointed as of the date on which the company documents were signed.
 As of the day the transfer paperwork is signed in Poland, clients are permitted to act on the company’s behalf.

 Choosing a location for the Polish branch of your company office is the second stage.
 The logical options are the Polish metropolis of Warsaw, which offers a wide variety of office space, and Kraków, a sizable city in southern Poland that is ideally located close to the Czech Republic border.